Teckk2/hydeout/category/OSCP.md

 * Thanks to my _**Family**_ for supporting me throughout this journey.
 * Thanks to my mentor _**KNX**_ for guiding me on the right path.
-* Thanks to my Best Friend _**Nyks**_ for supporting and encouraging me always and standing by my side when there was no one.

 <div class="background-wrap">
 	<video id="video-bg-elem" preload="auto" autoplay="true" loop="loop" muted="muted">